Periodic $Y$-Systems and Nahm Sums: The Rank 2 Case: Introduction

-although it is implicitly given in the author's previous work \cite[Table 2]{mizuno2020difference}. \end{remark}
+although it is implicitly given in the author's previous work \cite[Table 2]{mizuno2020difference}. \end{Remark}

-\begin{remark} The pair $A_\pm (z) \in \mathbb{Y}$ is called the \emph{T-datum} in \cite{mizuno2020difference} since it describes the T-systems, which is a companion to the Y-systems.
-We do not use this term since we only consider the Y-systems in this paper.
+\begin{Remark} The pair $A_\pm (z) \in \mathbb{Y}$ is called the \emph{T-datum} in \cite{mizuno2020difference} since it describes the T-systems, which is a companion to the $Y$-systems.
+We do not use this term since we only consider the $Y$-systems in this paper.
 Moreover, the definition of the T-datum in \cite{mizuno2020difference} allows to have a non-diagonal $N_0$ and have a nontrivial symmetrizer $D$, which is more general than the definition in this paper.
-See also Section \ref{section:comments} for the Y-systems involving nontrivial symmetrizers. \end{remark}
+See also Section \ref{section:comments} for the $Y$-systems involving nontrivial symmetrizers. \end{Remark}